distbit0/distbit.xyz/_posts/2023-08-09-Notes-on-LP-token-price-manipulation-attacks.md

 		- if they support asset as collateral, lenders of the asset will incur bad debt/defaults, but still be ok due to collateral still covering the original value of the assets
 		- if the lenders of the asset can borrow against their bad debt, then the platform will incur bad debt

+Thanks to [Torgin](https://twitter.com/MTorgin) for explaining in great detail the how donation attack works.

 If you found this interesting, have feedback or are working on something related, let's get in touch: [@0xdist](https://twitter.com/0xdist) or [schedule a 30min call](https://cal.com/distbit/30min)